Master of Science in Law FAQs

 Will the MSL degree prepare me for the patent bar?

-The MSL is not a patent bar preparation course; while patent subjects are covered, the MSL curriculum includes coverage of other intellectual property areas, and also focuses on the intersection of IP with business.
-That said, what students learn in the MSL is certainly helpful in preparing them to take the patent bar; MSL graduates who have taken the patent bar have had great success.
+The Master of Science in Law degree is not designed to be a patent bar preparation course; while patent subjects are covered, the MSL curriculum includes coverage of other intellectual property areas, and also focuses on the intersection of IP with business.
+That said, what students learn in the MSL is certainly helpful in preparing them to take the patent bar; MSL graduates have very high pass rates on the patent bar.

-The MSL curriculum covers a wide range of topics and can be a whirlwind of activity and learning.
+The Master of Science in Law curriculum covers a wide range of topics and can be a whirlwind of activity and learning.
 Both the full- and part-time programs are academically rigorous; each regular term MSL course requires approximately 8-10 hours per week.
 Part-time students take 1-2 courses per term, while full-time students take 4-6 courses per term.

 How many credits are required to earn the MSL degree?